 Whatever one thinks of her lack of interest in the Australian play, Stephens’ programming was successful at the box office and consistently well received by local reviewers.
 In those pre-government subsidy days, amateur groups could program what they liked, answerable to nobody except their constituencies.
 It was Stephens’ talent for choosing well crafted, audience-pleasing works, which were achievable within the many constraints posed by an amateur organisation, that kept Brisbane Repertory’s reputation high and the organisation artistically successful during her long association.

 As a consequence of directorial unevenness in the previous decade, from 1953 directing was increasingly dominated by just two women, Babette Stephens and Gloria Birdwood-Smith.
 A talented director with considerable professional stage experience, Birdwood-Smith also possessed an engaging and commanding personality to almost rival her colleague’s.
+Gloria's husband, Ronald K Pidcock built all her sets and most of Babette's during those years, and was honoured with Life Membership.
+Gloria also received a Life Membership some years later.

 The Stephens/ Birdwood-Smith domination became complete when, in 1956, they directed all six major productions between them, a pattern which continued with very few exceptions until 1965.
 In that ten year period they directed an extraordinary 50 of the 56 mainhouse productions.
 This was a deliberate move by Stephens to ‘quality control’ productions, reminiscent of Repertory’s decision in 1937 to appoint the highly skilled and artistic Sisley as sole director.
 Two decades later Stephens had also sensed the need to improve standards and to develop more of a ‘house style’ that would always guarantee the audience a polished and entertaining evening at the theatre.